Diagnostic Radiology Residency Program

 Diagnostic Year III

-Rotations are scheduled in peripheral and visceral angiography, cardiac radiology, neuroangiography, obstetric ultrasound, body computed tomography, magnetic resonance imaging, and the Armed Forces Institute of Pathology (Washington, DC), a 6-week program that offers an unusual opportunity to study radiologic-pathologic correlation from the best collection of cases in existence.
+Rotations are scheduled in peripheral and visceral angiography, cardiac radiology, neuroangiography, obstetric ultrasound, body computed tomography, magnetic resonance imaging, and the American Institute for Radiologic Pathology (Restin, VA), a 6-week program that offers an unusual opportunity to study radiologic-pathologic correlation from the best collection of cases in existence.

 Diagnostic Year IV